#1 Low-effort action anime

 Child characters in drama stories are always difficult to do well, especially when the story is supposed to be serious and grim.
 This makes it baffling to me that somebody like Barney exists in Condition Green.

-Barney is a reckless, energetic kid who wants to help out and becomes a tag-along for Keith’s special ops unit, even though he serves no real purpose.
+Barney is a reckless, energetic kid who becomes a tag-along for Keith’s special ops unit, even though he serves no real purpose.
 He’s just barely capable enough to run simple errands, but is otherwise nothing but a liability.
 Kids like him were prominent in anime throughout the 70s and 80s, and they were rarely funny or endearing even then.
 Stories like Barefoot Gen or War in the Pocket managed to do interesting things with the archetype, but Barney is just a straight example that stays loud and dumb throughout the whole series.

 There was actually a golden opportunity to have some last-minute redemption for the boy, but the inept writing kept this from happening.
-Spoiler:

 At the start of the show, Barney tries to act tough by running off towards the Gazaria invasion force.
 Keith’s sister Maria runs after Barney in an attempt to stop him, leading to her being shot and killed.
 This could have been a painful learning moment, teaching Barney that acting recklessly could bring lethal harm to not just him, but also his friends.
 Instead, Barney decides to act tough in the finale by refusing to evacuate, choosing instead to “protect” Maria’s grave.
-What better way to dishonor a person who died for your sake, than to repeat the exact same mistakes.
+What better way to dishonor a person who died for your sake, than to repeat the exact same mistake.